jansvoboda11/psr-router/README.md

 There are few rules to keep in mind:

 * All required attributes must be provided.
 * When an optional attribute is provided, all preceding attributes must be provided as well.
 * Values of all provided attributes must be compatible with their types.
 * All unknown attributes are ignored.

 ## Development

-There are few Composer commands that make developing **Router** easier.
+There are few Composer commands that make developing **Router** a little bit easier.

 Run automated test (using [PHPUnit](https://github.com/sebastianbergmann/phpunit)):